ethanlgit/phisherman-extension/README.md

 Hover over any hyperlink, returns a ML prediction in real time using xgboost.
 Full ETL pipeline and hyper-parameter tuning.

-Dataset used contains only links and labels.
+Dataset used contains only urls and labels.